 If you walk south along the beach for about an hour you'll get to a lake area with crocodiles and elephant // In the morning you can watch the fisherman doing their work at the beach

-Cili Guest House – even though it is not directly at the beach you don’t have to deal with crawling animals.
+Cili Guest House – even though it is not directly at the beach you don't have to deal with crawling animals.
 Very clean, nicely decorated and WiFi is working great.
-Find more options at the Arugam Bay accommodation page of Booking.
+Find more options at the Arugam Bay overview page of Booking.